sherifButt/adv-web-scraper-api/memory-bank/progress.md

    - CAPTCHA detection for multiple CAPTCHA types
    - CAPTCHA solving framework with multiple strategies
    - Proxy management system with rotation and health checking
-   - Navigation engine for multi-step flows and crawling
+   - **Navigation engine:** Refactored to use a handler-based system (Strategy/Factory pattern) for improved modularity and extensibility.
+Core logic for flow control, session handling, CAPTCHA checks, and screenshots remains in the engine.

 3. **API Foundation**
    - Express.js server setup